AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Python Chatbot/README.md

 - The chatbot will respond to your message, and the conversation will appear in the chatbox.
 - You can continue the conversation by sending more messages.
 - To stop the application, press Ctrl+C in the terminal where the Flask app is running.

-# Customization
-You can customize the chatbot's training data and responses by modifying the code in app.py.
-You can add your own datasets or language support.